BASIS FOR OPERATIONS INVOLVING NEGATIVE NUMBERS

 Addition.

-1. To add two numbers with like signs, add their absolute values and prefix the common sign.
+1. To add two numbers with like signs: 1) add their absolute values and 2) prefix this sum with the common sign.

 Examples: